Modes of Representation - Art Exhibition

 Tackling the problems of creating paintings as spatial worlds rather then mere images is of interest to me.
 This can also be thought of as advocating thoughtfulness over excitement, or poetic meaning over novelty.
 The quality of light, the visceral geometry of space in depth and as a pattern on the surface in the paintings reinforces these concerns.
 Painting that is based on conviction and perpetual doubt is also of interest to me.
 The goal, as I see it, is to create an ordered, harmonious vision and on the other hand to understand that everything seen is relative.

-A more extensive collection of Jeremy Long’s artwork may be found on his website at jeremy-long.weebly.com.
+View a more extensive collection of Jeremy Long's artwork.
 If you would like to know more about any of his work, you may contact him at email@example.com.